yeti-switch/doc/docs/installation.rst

-Note: On package configuration stage you will be asked specify address of previously installed signalling node and address for load balancer to listen.
+Note: On package configuration stage you will be asked specify address of previously installed signaling node and address for load balancer to listen.

 After installation you can change any parameters by editing files:
 /etc/kamailio/dispatcher.list and /etc/kamailio/lb.conf